Shanghai High School International Division: School exams and test center

-SA school year at SHSID is divided into two semesters.
+School years are divided into semesters.
 In a semester, students take midterm and final exams, as well as two monthly assessments.
+SHSID temporarily cancelled monthly assessments on paper due to education policies in China which required schools to reduce the academic stress of students in the nine-year compulsory education system, yet resumed them as of January 2025.
 Based on these exams, semester overall scores are calculated to reflect a student's overall academic performance in a semester.
 With the two semester overall scores, a year overall GPA is calculated.
-Students are ranked based on their overall GPA for the year.

-SHISD is a test center of TOEFL, PSAT, SAT and ACT.
+SHSID no longer sends GPAs to admission offices as of January 2025; it only sends letter grades based on semester overall scores.

+SHSID's parent school, Shanghai High School, is a test center for TOEFL.
+SHSID conducts PSAT tests for its high school students, and NWEA MAP tests for its primary and middle school students.
+It is also a test center for SAT and ACT.

 Campus

 The Shanghai High School campus spans an area of 223,617 square meters.
 The school campus has numerous buildings, two lakes (Zhongxing and Nianci Lakes), several small meadows, several gymnasiums, and various sports facilities.
-The campus exists on what was once a Japanese Prison camp during WWII, Lunghua Civilian Assembly Center, years before the establishment of the International Division.

 Zhongxing Building (中兴楼), located next to the Zhongxing Lake, had been the regular class building for SHSID's high school freshman and sophomores until June 2019.
 A new Zhentao Building (甄陶楼) was erected in 2019 as the main class building for students in grades 8-10, consisting of four floors and a basement.
+As of January 2025, it houses grades 9-11.

-Xianmian Building (先棉堂), located near the Laboratories and Shangzhong Road gate, is the building where high school juniors and seniors regularly have class.
+Xianmian Building (先棉堂), located near the Laboratories and Shangzhong Road gate, is the building where grades 11-12 regularly have class.

-The Yifu Building (逸夫楼) of the school sports four stories of laboratories and an astronomical observatory on its roof.
+Yifu Building (逸夫楼) contains four stories of laboratories and an astronomical observatory on its roof.
 These laboratories allow for experiments to be conducted for chemistry, physics, and biology, which are roughly allocated to the first, second, and third floors, respectively.
 A modern analytical chemistry section was also opened recently for conducting advanced experiments, including mass spectrometry, IR and UV spectroscopy, gas chromatography, and atomic absorption spectroscopy.
 There are also classrooms dedicated to robotics, electrical engineering, and simulated driving.

+Hsi Building (西楼) is the newest building comprehensive complex on the campus, which started operation in August 2024.
+Located next to the track, which finished refurbishing in Summer 2024, it spans 89484.9 square meters and 8 floors, housing classrooms for grades 1-8, arts, sports, music, and science classrooms, offices, conference rooms, an auditorium, a cafeteria, an underground parking lot, a badminton court, a full-sized basketball court, a gym, squash rooms, a rooftop soccer court, a library, among other public spaces across five concourses.